mpudil/projects/README.md

 #### ScottishHills
 Uses Scottish hill racing (fell running) data to look at influential observations and outliers in data.
 Coded in R and in SAS.
 Includes unofficial report in LaTeX.

+#### Statistics Pedagogy
+Group project (one other) to determine the relevance of homework, quizzes, and midterms on average student grade in introductory statistics using a GLS model robust to heteroskedasticity.

 #### STEM.R:
 Determines the probability of switching from a STEM major, using R.